azat-co/meanworks/problems/06-endpoints/readme.md

 PROBLEM

 How do you persist the data from/to a single-page app?
 Via the server: Angular app will make AJAX/XHR requests to the server on specific routes such as /api/accounts for working with accounts.
+Similarly to GET /api/accounts, we need GET /api/transactions.
+Create GET /transactions route that sends back the transactions in JSON (from database!).

 We'll need some RESTful API or RESTful endpoints/routes for /api/accounts and /api/transactions.